 Which iPad should I buy?
-The new iPad, the iPad mini 4, the 9.7-inch iPad Pro or the 12.9-inch iPad Pro?
-Or should I wait for the iPad mini 5 or the iPad Pro 2?
+The 7.9in iPad mini 4, 9.7in iPad, the 10.5in iPad Pro or the 12.9in iPad Pro?
+Or should I wait for the iPad mini 5?
 I'm not sure how powerful an iPad needs to be, how big a screen I need, or how much money I should spend.
 And how much storage should I get - will 32GB be enough?

-Our iPad buying guide - updated for 2017 - will get into all of these questions, but before we do, some quick links.
+Our iPad buying guide, updated for summer 2017, will get into all of these questions, but before we do, some quick links.
 If you're just looking for where to buy a new iPad, you can go directly to the Apple Store:

 When it comes to buying an iPad there are a few different questions, but they all come down to one main consideration: what do you need from an iPad?
-We'll help you work out your requirements and whether you should get a mini-size 7.9-inch iPad (the iPad mini 4 - Apple has discontinued the mini 1 mini 2 and mini 3), a standard-size 9.7-inch iPad (the iPad or 9.7-inch iPad Pro), or the extra-large 12.9-inch iPad Pro.
+We'll help you work out your requirements and which size of screen will satisfy them.

 Finally, for each category of iPad we consider whether an updated version of that device is likely to be unveiled in the near future, and whether the threat of obsolescence should influence your buying decision.